shariq1989/cookbook/content/recipe/chili_con_carne.md

 ### ABOUT THE MEAL

 My husband is a self-proclaimed chili-hater, and he absolutely loves this recipe!
-Chili Con Carne means 'chili with meat' and is made of tender beef, beans, and a variety of chilis for maximum flavor.
+Chili Con Carne means 'chili with meat' and is made of tender beef, beans, and a variety of chillies for maximum flavor.
 Our authentic chili con carne recipe is easily prepared in the Instant Pot, dutch oven, or slow cooker.
 We hope you enjoy the best chili con carne recipe and one our family loves.

 #### Chili Con Carne Ingredients:

 In the development phase of recipe creation, I experiment with different ingredients to find the right combination.
 That is true of our chili con carne as well.
 After testing many of the highly-debated ingredients for chili con carne we favored the beef chuck and black beans duo overall.
-The tenderness of the chuck, cooked with the beans and chilis make for the best chili con carne recipe I have ever tried; the chuck achieves a heartiness that is missing with other meat options.
-However, the real star of this dish, in my opinion, is the variety of chilis used- they flavor the dish without overwhelming the chili with heat.
+The tenderness of the chuck, cooked with the beans and chillies make for the best chili con carne recipe I have ever tried; the chuck achieves a heartiness that is missing with other meat options.
+However, the real star of this dish, in my opinion, is the variety of chillies used- they flavor the dish without overwhelming the chili with heat.

 * Beef Chuck: Beef Chuck is marbled with fat and ideal for this stew, but be sure to sear it to seal in all the flavor.